Case Studies: Postoperative Phase

 “What we did”

 All colorectal surgical patients over the age of 55 were including in this project.
-We standardised our preassessment pathway incorporating fraility indexes, cognitive, ARISCAT scoring (amongst others) along with traditional cardiopulmonary exercise testing (CPET).
+We standardised our pre-assessment pathway incorporating frailty indexes, cognitive, ARISCAT scoring (amongst others) along with traditional cardiopulmonary exercise testing (CPET).
 Patients were formally risk stratified to low (<1%), medium (3%) or high risk (9%) based on various CPET variables.
 Patients in the low risk group were allocated to a standard care pathway and would be nursed in the ward environment.
 Those in the medium group (i.e. patients whom would traditionally go to critical care post operatively) were to be treated on an “enhanced perioperative pathway” in a level one, nurse led unit with invasive flow monitoring and protocolised fluid and vasopressor management.
 High risk patients would continue to be treated on our critical care unit.

 The medium risk patients had parameters set (mean arterial pressure, urine output and lactate) by the operative anaesthetist.
 In the event of these deteriorating ward nurses were empowered to assess for fluid responsiveness by utilising passive leg raises and looking for changes in dynamic stroke volume measurements.
 This would determine whether a fluid bolus or a vasopressor agent was administered.
 Safety features were built into the protocol whereby patients would be escalated to critical care if maximal treatment had been reached.
 This pathway was backed up by a perioperative nurse specialist and daily anaesthetic consultant cardiorespiratory led ward rounds.